beep0909/FerroAudioAmp/README.md

 # Ferrofluid display speaker
 Files to make Ferrofluid display speaker.
-Instrustios can be found in 'FerroAudioAmp Manufactureing Instructions.pdf'
+Instrustions can be found in 'FerroAudioAmp Manufactureing Instructions.pdf'